How to Score One-Way Video Interviews: Best Practices

 Best Practices for Training Interviewers on Scoring Methods

-Invest in comprehensive training before launch.
-Walk evaluators through actual sample interviews, having them score independently, then discuss reasoning.
-This calibration session reveals interpretation divergence and allows alignment on standards.
+Start with comprehensive training before launch.
+Walk evaluators through actual sample interviews, having them score independently and then discuss their reasoning.
+This calibration session reveals interpretation differences and aligns evaluators on scoring standards.
 When you score one-way video interviews as a team, this training prevents costly inconsistencies later.

 Avoiding Common Biases and Errors in Video Interview Scoring

-The Halo Effect causes strong performance in one area to inflate unrelated competency scores.
-Evaluate each criterion independently and explicitly.
+• Halo Effect: Strong performance in one area can lead to inflated scores in unrelated areas.
+Evaluate each competency independently and explicitly.

-First Impression Bias gives opening words disproportionate weight.
-When you score one-way video interviews, review complete responses before assigning ratings, resisting the urge to decide early.
+• First Impression Bias: Early responses often get disproportionate weight.
+When you score one-way video interviews, review the complete response before assigning a rating.

 The Role of Structured Scoring Systems